HumorGen: Cognitive Synergy for Humor Generation in Large Language Models via Persona-Based Distillation: Results

 \subsection{CSD and the Explainer Trap}

-The ``explainer trap'' emerges when we train the 7B HumorGen variants to \textit{think}---i.e., when we apply Cognitive Synergy Distillation (CSD) so the student is trained on the teacher's \texttt{<think>} reasoning traces alongside the joke (see \S~Methodology).
-Think variants underperform their non-thinking counterparts (Table~\ref{tab:main_results}): distilling reasoning traces biases the model toward \textit{explaining} the joke rather than delivering it (Appendix~\ref{sec:appendix_think_vs_non_think}).
-We did not evaluate whether the teacher models (Kimi, Qwen~32B) over-explain; the trap may be a distillation artifact when compressing reasoning into the student.
-This extends prior work: CoT is ineffective for humor~\cite{zhong_lets_2024, tikhonov_humor_2024}; even training on reasoning traces fails in this setting.
+The ``explainer trap'' emerges when we train the 7B HumorGen variants to \textit{think} by applying Cognitive Synergy Distillation (CSD) so the student is trained on the teacher's \texttt{<think>} reasoning traces alongside the joke (see \S~Methodology).
+On automatic leaderboards, Think variants \textit{usually} rank below their matched non-thinking counterparts (e.g., SFT-Think 6th vs.\ SFT 3rd on HTB under Llama; DPO-Think 5th vs.\ DPO 4th), but the effect is not uniform: DPO-Think ranks 3rd under the Qwen judge on HTB, ahead of DPO (4th).
+Distilling reasoning traces appears to bias outputs toward \textit{explaining} the joke rather than delivering it (Appendix~\ref{sec:appendix_think_vs_non_think}), though we did not test whether teacher models themselves over-explain.
+This extends prior work showing limited benefit of CoT for humor~\cite{zhong_lets_2024, tikhonov_humor_2024}: reasoning-augmented training does not reliably improve judged funniness in our setup.